ibm-cloud-docs/cephaas/setup-terraform.md

 # Setting up Terraform
 {: #terraform-setup}

-Terraform on {{site.data.keyword.cloud}} enables predictable and consistent creation of {{site.data.keyword.cloud_notm}} services so that you can rapidly build complex, multi-tier cloud environments following Infrastructure as Code (IaC) principles.
-Similar to using the {{site.data.keyword.cloud_notm}} CLI or API and SDKs, you can automate the creation, update, and deletion of your {{site.data.keyword.cephaas_full}} instances by using HashiCorp Configuration Language (HCL).
+Terraform on {{site.data.keyword.cloud}} enables predictable and consistent creation of {{site.data.keyword.cloud_notm}} services so that you can rapidly build complex, multitier cloud environments according to **Infrastructure as Code (IaC)** principles.
+Similar to using the {{site.data.keyword.cloud_notm}} CLI or API, and SDKs, you can automate the creation, update, and deletion of your {{site.data.keyword.cephaas_full}} instances by using HashiCorp Configuration Language (HCL).
 {: shortdesc}